Francis Rawdon Moira Crozier

 - Self-Disposing Villain: Eating so many disease-ridden sailors results in it giving itself lethally massive food poisoning.

 - Soul Eating: Turns out the victims left comatose arent that way because of any injury.
 We see it consume Collins soul, ripping it from his still breathing body.
 Afterwards hes left just like the Marine, described as a book with all the pages made blank.

 - Super-Persistent Predator: The Tuunbaq will not stop under any circumstances and continues to murder crewmen even as they hide in their ships.
 It doesnt even eat its prey, and even brings some of it back just to mess with the crew.

 - Too Spicy for Yog-Sothoth: In a major departure from the book, it appears Hickeys soul had become so unbelievably foul that trying to eat it (and the rest of him) poisoned the thing, and it dies almost immediately after tearing him in half.
-Its also possible it just choked on him, it isnt really made clear.
-In the book, it never makes the attempt, as its so disgusted with the smell of him it doesnt even bother.
+Its also possible it just choked on his corpse, it isnt really made clear.
+In the book, it never makes the attempt, as its so disgusted with the smell of Hickey's rotten soul it doesnt even bother.

 - Unwitting Instigator of Doom: Rifling through the supplies of the first sortie to the shoreline indirectly results in the death of its shaman and eventually itself.

 - Ascended Extra: Sir James has no actual dialogue in the original novel, despite appearing in more than one scene.
 Here, he has several lines and establishes himself as a proper character.

 - Best Friend: Historically, he was Crozier's best friend in the Admiralty, which is indicated with an early scene of them laughing together while watching a theatrical tableau.
 Later, he makes it clear that he will lead an expedition to rescue Crozier should the Admiralty allow it.